thunderbird/pulumi/docs/getting-started.rst

 run:
 ::

+  source ./venv/bin/activate
-  ./venv/bin/pip install -U -r requirements.txt
+  pip install -U -r requirements.txt

 You can now develop Python Pulumi code in that directory, referring to this module with imports such as these:
 ::